indieweb/wordpress-indieauth/readme.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it

-To be able to actually log in using IndieAuth.com, see [IndieAuth.com](https://indieauth.com/setup).
-Supported providers include: Twitter, Github, GNUPG, email among others.
+If authorizing logins using the default, [IndieAuth.com](https://indieauth.com/setup), supported providers include: Twitter, Github, GNUPG, email among others.

 ## Frequently Asked Questions ##

 ### What is IndieAuth? ###

 [IndieAuth](https://indieauth.net) is a way for doing Web sign-in, where you use your own homepage to sign in to other places.
+It is built on top of OAuth 2.0, which is used by many websites.

 ### What is IndieAuth.com? ###